open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-lot-for-a-procurementprojectlot">Get the lot for the ProcurementProjectLot</a>, <a href="operations.md#convert-a-date-to-iso-format">convert date to ISO format</a> and map to the lot's `.communication.invitationToConfirmInterest`.
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot), [convert date to ISO format](operations.md#convert-a-date-to-iso-format) and map to the lot's `.communication.invitationToConfirmInterest`.

 ```xml
 <cac:ParticipationInvitationPeriod>